 Coneflowers tend to spread rapidly, forming large, wonderful swathes.
 They combine especially well with other native prairie type plants such as ornamental grasses, yarrow (Achillea), butterfly weed (Asclepias) and Joe Pye Weed (Eupatorium), but probably the best combination is with Black-eyed Susans (Rudbeckia).

 Both tend to bloom throughout the summer, creating an easy-care carpet of blooms.

 Since coneflowers are so cold hardy, they are also good choices for containers.
 You will probably need to divide them at least annually, or they will start to die out in their centers.

 Where to start?
 There are new varieties every year.
 Some make the cut and some disappear quickly.
 The 3 listed here have been popular for quite awhile, but also take a look at the many new coneflower introductions.The yellow petaled Echinacea paradoxa was used to develop many of these brightly hued coneflower hybrids.
 They don't tend to be as widely adaptable as Echinacea purpurea, being prone to root rot.
-Although I find them beautiful, few have survived the winter in my Zone 5b/6a garden.
+Although they are marketed everywhere, they can have difficulty surviving winters in zones 5 and below, especially if they did not acclimate well during the summer.
 Newer hybrids are favoring Echinacea purpurea's fibrous root system and show more promise.

-- Echenacea tennesseensis. - Narrow, deep mauve petals and greenish pink centers.
+- Echinacea tennesseensis: Narrow, deep mauve petals and greenish pink centers.
 Tennessee coneflower has petals that point upwards.
 It was crossed with traditional plants to hybridized a flat flower head.